MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     - If you want to add one or more users, select **Add user** at the top of the page, enter the account details in the **Add user** dialog box, and then select **Add**.
 For more information, see the "Troubleshooting" section later in this article.

         > [!NOTE]
-        > Users added to the instance will be added in the user list within a few minutes.
+        > Users added to the instance will be added to the user list within a few minutes.

 6. Select **Manage users in Dynamics 365** at the top of the page.